iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Could be much more user friendly & efficient.
+I cannot understand why there is no interest in tracking vaccine trial participants.
+At the least, there should be an option to select trial participant instead of recording the requested not vaccinated, even though I have been fully vaccinated since 12/2020.<br> :date: __2021-07-29 21:25:27__

 > Suddenly stopped working.
 No functionality since 19 July 2021<br> :date: __2021-07-22 09:30:20__